 Pistons' Darrun Hilliard: Back from D-League

-Hilliard was recalled Tuesday from the D-League's Grand Rapids Drive, Rod Beard of The Detroit News reports.
+Hilliard was recalled Thursday from the D-League's Grand Rapids Drive, Aaron McMann of MLive.com reports.

-Along with Henry Ellenson and Michael Gbinije, Hilliard was with the Drive for their last two games, where he combined for 46 points, 12 rebounds, seven assists and steal during that span.
-He'll be recalled to the Pistons ahead of Wednesday's tilt with the Pelicans, but at best, he's the team's fourth option at shooting guard and likely won't see significant minutes in a close game.
+After occasionally seeing quality minutes at shooting guard, Hilliard has completely played himself out of the rotation and hasn't appeared consistently since late December.
+He'll return to Detroit Thursday to practice with the team in between games, but Hilliard will likely make his return to Grand Rapids shortly to continue to get more in-game experience.

 More News